 The truth is, you are not a better player on the driving range.
 You think you are because you are in a different mindset and trying to achieve a different goal.

 The consequences of a bad shot are much more significant when you are out on the course.
 You mis-hit, and the ball flies off into the rough.
-Now you are in trouble, and it is going to take a couple of shots to get out.
-That feels bad.
+Now you are in trouble, and it will take a couple of shots to get out.
+That doesn’t feel good.

 If you mis-hit on the driving range, you think differently.
 You may say, “Well, that went wrong.
 I need to work out why that happened and try again.”
 You use mis-hits as a learning tool.
 There is nothing wrong with that.
-The opposite, it is an excellent way to improve your game.
 But it is very different from when you are out on the course.
 On the golf course, there is more pressure.
 You cannot repeat your shot to get it perfect.
 You have to move on to the next hole.
 As you move around the course, you will be faced with new challenges.

 On the course, you are going to change your club more.
 You are going to cope with different terrains and changeable weather conditions.
 The ground is varied.
 The lies on the course are likely to be harder to play than on the driving range.